-He moved with his family to Monroe County, MI, where he was appointed to the US Military Academy in 1854.
-He graduated from West Point in July 1859 (as Jonathan Norman Hall) and was breveted 2nd Lt in the 4th US Artillery with permanent rank in the 1st US Artillery on 10 Jan 1860.
+He moved with his family to Monroe County, MI as a boy, and was appointed to the US Military Academy in 1854.
+He graduated from West Point in July 1859 (as Jonathan Norman Hall) and was breveted 2nd Lieutenant in the 4th US Artillery with permanent rank in the 1st US Artillery on 10 Jan 1860.
 He was stationed at Ft.
 Sumter, SC at the opening of the War.

 He was promoted to 1st Lieutenant in the 5th US Artillery on 14 May 1861.
 He was chief of artillery for Hooker's Division and then as a staff officer with the Chief of Engineers during the Peninsula Campaign.
 On 14 July 1862 he accepted the commission as Colonel of the 7th Michigan Infantry.

 He assumed command of the 3rd Brigade, Sedgwick's Division after General Dana was wounded in the Division's failed assault on the West Woods.